Happy New Year from the FSU’s staff!

 This double no-platforming provoked widespread condemnation and the University commissioned the equalities barrister Akua Reindorf to review its policies.
 She concluded that the University was in breach of its statutory duty to ensure freedom of speech for visiting speakers, as well as its regulatory obligations, duties under charity law and – in all probability – its legal duties as set out in the Equality Act 2010.
 Reindorf said that the University’s policies that had been invoked to no-platform Professors Phoenix and Freedman interpreted the law “as Stonewall would prefer it to be, rather than the law as it is”.
 It goes without saying that Essex is a member of Stonewall’s Diversity Champions programme.

 We wrote to Essex last November threatening it with a Judicial Review if it didn’t amend its policies to ensure they accurately stated the law and weren’t in breach of the University’s free speech duties.
 Essex wrote back, agreeing to do some of the things we’d asked, although it claimed it was intending to do them anyway, but disputing that it was legally required to comply with all our demands.
 We then wrote again, extracting a few more concessions… and on and on it went until, eventually, the University agreed to do more or less everything we’d asked.
-As a coda to this victory, the Office for Students issued some free speech guidance last month which stressed that the Equality Act shouldn’t be interpreted in the way it had been by Essex.
+As a coda to this victory, the Office for Students issued some free speech guidance earlier this month which stressed that the Equality Act shouldn’t be interpreted in the way it had been by Essex.

 - We helped our member Hatun Tash, an evangelical street preacher, secure £10,000 in damages from the Metropolitan Police, as well as an apology, after she was wrongly arrested at Speakers’ Corner in June.